 If you want to execute a deployment but not use any of the templates in the Marketplace, you can create customized template that defines the infrastructure for your solution.
 For more information about templates, see Authoring Azure Resource Manager templates.

-To deploy a customized template through the preview portal, select New, and start searching for Template Deployment until you can select it from the options.
+To deploy a customized template through the portal, select New, and start searching for Template Deployment until you can select it from the options.